offlinehacker/ethertest/README.rst

     ::

         $ git pull origin master
-        $ git submodule update
+        $ git submodule update --init
-        $ vagrant destroy
+        $ vagrant destroy (only if you are having problems)
-        $ vagrant up
+        $ vagrant up [name]

     .. note::

-        `vagrant provision` should do the task in most cases
+        You don't need to destroy, `vagrant provision` should do the task in most cases.
+If you are having problems first try to halt (vagrant halt -f name) or reload you virtual machines.

 Ubuntu 12.04/12.10 instructions